parmegv/leap_doc/docs/design/nicknym.md

     https://nicknym.domain.org:6425/?address=bob@otherdomain.org

 * First, check the nickserver's database cache of nicknyms.
 If the cache is not old, return the key information found in the cache.
+This step is skipped if the request is encrypted to a foreign provider key.
 * Otherwise, attempt to contact a nickserver run by the provider of the requested address.
 If the nickserver exists, query that nickserver, cache the result, and return it in the response.
 * Otherwise, fall back to querying existing SKS keyservers, cache the result and return it.
 * Otherwise, return a 404 error.